 Infection can be spread through various means, such as skin contact, contact with someone else’s bodily fluids, and contact with feces and particles in the air.

 Infection can also be spread by touching an object that has been touched by an infected person.
-How the infection spreads and its effect on the body depend on the type of pathogen causing the infection.
+How the infection spreads and its effect on the body depends on the type of pathogen causing the infection.

 The immune system can block the infectious agent, but the immune system is not effective at preventing large numbers of them.
 In such cases the infections become harmful.